ThisisMS11/GitandGithub/GitCommandsMain.md

-### to recover the previous code (last commit code) for a particular file
+### To recover the previous code (last commit code) for a particular file

 ```
     git checkout file_name.ext
 ```

-### to recover the previous code for all the files of the directory
+### To recover the previous code for all the files of the directory

 ```
     git checkout -f